siberoloji/siberoloji.github.io/content/en/blog/engineering/Cybersecurity/2024-10-07-understanding-cybersecurity-as-a-service-caas-a-comprehensive-guide.md

 CaaS offers businesses access to top-tier cybersecurity tools and services without the need to maintain expensive, in-house security teams.
 This model enables companies to strengthen their security posture by leveraging the expertise of third-party security providers, allowing them to focus on core business functions.
-In this blog post, we’ll take a closer look at what Cybersecurity as a Service entails, its benefits, key components, and how it can help businesses mitigate the growing risks of cyberattacks.
+In this article, we’ll take a closer look at what Cybersecurity as a Service entails, its benefits, key components, and how it can help businesses mitigate the growing risks of cyberattacks.